DesislavaMetodieva/readme-generator/newREADME.md

 ## Installation

-hfghfghgf
+Please download the repo and install

 ## Usage

-hdftghdthth
+Please install to your local machine

 ## Contributing

-tfhdfthdftfh
+It is an open-source project feel free to add your code

 ## Tests

-fgthjtfjd
+No instractuions as of now

 ## License

-GNU General Public License v3.0
+MIT License

 ## Questions

 If you have any questions, please contact me:

 - 💬 GitHub: https://github.com/DesislavaMetodieva
-- 📫 Email: desimm@abv.bg
+- 📫 Email: metodieva.desislava@gmail.com